 What I saw scared me.
 Took me out of my confidence, my momentum.
 What do you make of a Jew sitting in the dark listening to Wagner in this day and age?
 I could think of no more call to the end of the world than the one I was looking at.
 Random violence on the news had become background noise to me at that point, but this scene genuinely scared my ass.
 Still in his bow tie and tweed jacket at this time of night, it was disgusting.
 He hit his keyboard quickly, and suddenly the sound became Mahler, but I knew, I knew what I’d heard.
 As the sound cleansed the room, the bald man just looked at me, drink in hand.
 As drunk as I was, I could still smell the sweet singe of alcohol hanging in the air.

 “My shit!” it came out.
 It lacked the eloquence of a planned rebuttal, but he understood.

 “Packed by movers, delivered to your listed residence.
 A thank-you, really, for your service.
 Thank you.”
 He said the last bit as if I should be saying this to him, but still it robbed me of a bit of my momentum.
 I had been surviving on righteous indignation and self-pity for weeks, I realized once the supply seemed threatened.
 But then I remembered I’d been canned and my fuel line kicked in once more.

-Mat Johnson is the author of the novels Pym, Drop, and Hunting in Harlem, the nonfiction novella The Great Negro Plot, and the comic books Incognegro and Dark Rain.
-He is a recipient of the United States Artist James Baldwin Fellowship, the Hurston/Wright Legacy Award, and the John Dos Passos Prize for Literature.
-He is a faculty member at the University of Houston Creative Writing Program.
+Mat Johnson is the author of the novels Loving Day, Pym, Drop, and Hunting in Harlem, the nonfiction novella The Great Negro Plot, and the comic books Incognegro and Dark Rain.
+He is a recipient of the American Book Award, the United States Artist James Baldwin Fellowship, The Hurston/Wright Legacy Award, and the John Dos Passos Prize for Literature.
+He is a professor at the University of Oregon.